The 2020 Democratic National Convention: What to know

 How does it work?

-While the pomp and circumstance of a convention, designed to fire-up voters in the base and draw the interest of those who might be undecided ahead of the election is highly important, the real reason parties have their conventions is to officially nominate a candidate for president and approve a platform.
+While the pomp and circumstance of a convention, designed to fire-up voters in the base and draw the interest of those who might be undecided ahead of the election, is highly important, the real reason parties have their conventions is to officially nominate a candidate for president and approve a platform.

 CLICK HERE TO GET THE FOX NEWS APP